toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 "Well...what if he objects?
 Isn't he all, 'we support refugee, we love terrorists'?"
 Bassador pounded the desk.
 "Who the hell does he think he is, anyway?
 Acts like he's the boss around here or something."

-"He /is/ the prime minister of Canada," Mishy-Mish pointed out.
+"He *is* the prime minister of Canada," Mishy-Mish pointed out.

 "The PM reports to me, and I report to the president.
 Sheesh!
 This is basic chain of command.
 Did Daddy never teach him?"